RohanAdwankar/share-df/README.md

     * Rename columns
     * Add new columns and rows
 - Send the results back with the click of a button
+- Work with large amounts of data quickly

 ## How to Run
 1. ```pip install share-df```